fiifidawson/Data_Structures_and_Algorithms/TechElevatePlan/Reading_Notes/Chapter_8.md

 we use the key to find the value.
 The value does not determine the key’s location

 ## Dealing with Collisions
+Trying to add data to a cell that is already filled is known as a collision. separate chaining: When a collision occurs, instead of placing a single value in the cell, it places in it a reference to an array.

+## Making an Efficient Hash Table
+Ultimately, a hash table’s efficiency depends on three factors:
+• How much data we’re storing in the hash table
+• How many cells are available in the hash table
+• Which hash function we’re using

+A good hash function, therefore, is one that distributes its data across all available cells.
+The more we can spread out our data, the fewer collisions we will have.

+## The Great Balancing Act
+A good hash tablestrikes a balance of avoiding collisions while not consuming lots of memory.
+This ratio of data to cells is called the load factor.
+Using this terminology, we’d say that the ideal load factor is 0.7 (7 elements / 10 cells).